Ely6275/Vision-Controlled-Prosthetic-Hand/README.md

   pinkyServo = Servo(pinkyPin)
   thumbServo = Servo(thumbPin)
   ```
   The drawDistanceLines function draws 5 green connecting lines from the tip to base of each finger, excluding the thumb.
-For the thumb, this function draws a       right triangle using the base and tip coordinates
+For the thumb, this function draws a       right triangle using the base and tip coordinates of the thumb (x2 and y1)

   - Parameters
     - frame: the current frame captured by the camera